 - Blog Post: A custom blog entry page to promote marketing content, your products or your brand.

-The Page Optimization part which configures settings for optimization of your page.
+The Page Optimization part configures settings for optimization of your page.
 This is a new setting with PageFly version 2.5.0.

 You can choose to Enable the Lazyload Images feature for any page you want.
 For the page(s) you set up Lazyload Images on, when you scroll down, the images below will be loaded gradually.
 It is applied for all images such as Collection Image, Background Image, Product Image, etc.

 The Lazyload Images option helps to optimize your page loading speed.
 It helps your pages load super fast.